dfelinto/blender-manual/manual/modeling/modifiers/generate/edge_split.rst

    The Edge Split modifier.

 Edge Angle
-   When enabled, edges will be split if the angle between its two adjacent faces is greater than the *Split Angle*.
+   When enabled, an edge will be split if the angle between its two adjacent faces is greater than the *Split Angle*.

    Split Angle